 Many Power Wheel steering wheels develop fractures and big gaps over time due to repeated use.
 Sometimes the plastic has a huge gap between the layers and splits into many spots.

-You can fill the holes in the steering wheel’s hard plastic using a plastic repair kit such as this one on Amazon.
+You can fill the holes in the steering wheel’s hard plastic using a plastic repair kit.
 This kit is particularly handy and effective on hard plastics.

 Step 1: Remove the Steering Wheel from the Power Wheel